Geophysics: Global positioning systems (GPS) and geographical information systems (GIS)

 Since geophysics is concerned with the shape of the Earth, and by extension the mapping of features around and in the planet, geophysical measurements include high accuracy GPS measurements.
 These measurements are processed to increase their accuracy through differential GPS processing.
 Once the geophysical measurements have been processed and inverted, the interpreted results are plotted using GIS.
 Programs such as ArcGIS and Geosoft were built to meet these needs and include many geophysical functions that are built-in, such as upward continuation, and the calculation of the measurement derivative such as the first-vertical derivative.
 Many geophysics companies have designed in-house geophysics programs that pre-date ArcGIS and GeoSoft in order to meet the visualization requirements of a geophysical dataset.

 Remote sensing

-Exploration geophysics is applied geophysics that often uses remote sensing platforms such as; satellites, aircraft, ships, boats, rovers, drones, borehole sensing equipment, and seismic receivers.
-Most correction for data gathered using geophysical methods such as magnetic, gravimetry, electromagnetic, radiometric, radar, laser altimetry, barometry, and Lidar, on remote sensing platforms involves the correction of the geophysical data gathered from that remote sensing platform due to the effects of that platform on the geophysical data.

-For instance, aeromagnetic data (aircraft gathered magnetic data) gathered using conventional fixed-wing aircraft platforms must be corrected for electromagnetic eddy currents that are created as the aircraft moves through Earth's magnetic field.
+Exploration geophysics is a branch of applied geophysics that involves the development and utilization of different seismic or electromagnetic methods which the aim of investigating different energy, mineral and water resources.
+This is done through the uses of various remote sensing platforms such as; satellites, aircraft, boats, drones, borehole sensing equipment and seismic receivers.
+These equipment are often used in conjunction with different geophysical methods such as magnetic, gravimetry, electromagnetic, radiometric, barometry methods in order to gather the data.
+The remote sensing platforms used in exploration geophysics are not perfect and need adjustments done on them in order to accurately account for the effects that the platform itself may have on the collected data.
+For example, when gathering aeromagnetic data (aircraft gathered magnetic data) using a conventional fixed-wing aircraft- the platform has to be adjusted to account for the electromagnetic currents that it may generate as it passes through Earth's magnetic field.
 There are also corrections related to changes in measured potential field intensity as the Earth rotates, as the Earth orbits the Sun, and as the moon orbits the Earth.